nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     - Start working on an existing project `start `

 - Features in project scope
+  - Task related features
+    - Check the project dashboard `dashboard `
+    - List all tasks `list`
+    - Delete a task `delete `
+    - Locate tasks by keyword `find `
+    - Give a task a certain level of priority `prioritise `
+    - Viewing tasks allocated to a team member `view `
+    - Assign task to a team member `assign `
   - Teammate related features
     - Create new teammate `new teammate `
     - Add existing teammates of other projects to participate in this project `involves `